Detroit Pastor Charged In Murder Of Trans Woman Kelly Stough

 In an interview with NBC News, Stough’s mother, Jessica Chantae Stough, said that her daughter had been intensely loved and respected by both her family and the community that she had sought to represent.

-Weathers is scheduled to appear before a judge in late December, and his bond is currently set at $1 million USD.
+Weathers is scheduled to appear before a judge in late December, and his bond is currently set at $1 million.
 According to the Associated Press, authorities plan to argue that the fact that Stough was transgender likely played a role in her murder.

 In a statement, Dana Nessel — Michigan’s next attorney general and the president of Fair Michigan, an alliance of faith leaders, law enforcement officials and advocates seeking to ensure secure equal gender and sexuality-based protections under the law — said that the case is an example of the “excessive brutality members of Detroit’s transgender community constantly face.”